hdfiresky/GitHub-deploy-helper/LOCAL_DEPLOYMENT.md

   exit 1
 fi

-# The application name is now the first command-line argument.
+# The application name is the first command-line argument.
 APP_NAME="$1"
 if [ -z "$APP_NAME" ]; then
-  echo "Error: Application name not provided as an argument." echo "Usage: sudo /usr/local/bin/local_deploy.sh <app-name>" exit 1 fi
+  echo "Error: Application name not provided as an argument." echo "Usage: sudo local_deploy.sh <app-name>" exit 1 fi